-All comments received as a result of the County's efforts to encourage public participation in development of the 2023-2031 Housing Element have been taken into consideration, and, where appropriate, Revisions have been made to the sites inventory, fair housing assessment and to the programs, additional analysis, programs, and policies have been incorporated into the Housing Element.
+All comments received as a result of the County's efforts to encourage public participation in development of the 2023-2031 Housing Element have been taken into consideration., Revisions have been made to the sites inventory, fair housing assessment and to the programs. ..
 The County will continue to consider public comment and incorporated edits where applicable.